Now what, for goodness sake, might the following brief excerpt mean?

 For that would be postulating without explaining the boom or slump.
 [CWL 15, 64]

-Might the distinction between merely asserting vs. carefully explaining be critical for today’s academics teaching at universities, consulting on government councils, or working at the Department of Commerce and the Federal Reserve Board?
+A distinction between merely asserting vs. carefully explaining is critical for meaningful and informative teaching at universities, consulting on government councils, or working at the Department of Commerce and the Federal Reserve Board?

-There are two ways to talk of booms and slumps: The first is simply to describe them in terms of prosperity or misery, i.e. to report a few statistics of increases or decreases in capital expenditures, employment, salary and wage rates, housing prices, debt levels, foreclosures, bankruptcies, whatever.
-Such merely statistical reporting, devoid of theory and theoretical framework, is merely to postulate the boom or slump, stating and accepting it as something that simply happens without explanation – perhaps surprisingly, by happenstance, mysteriously.
-As such, and like a postulate (devoid of any explanatory element) in geometry, the report contains no explanation in terms of a theory or is considered to be self evident or even incapable of explanation!
-Thus we can describe it only in its relation to us as our experience of good times or bad times, without cause, reason, interpretation or explanation by theory.
+There are two ways to talk of booms and slumps: The first is simply to describe them in terms of prosperity or misery, i.e. to report a few statistics of increases or decreases in capital expenditures, employment, salaries and wages, housing prices, debt levels, bankruptcies, foreclosures, whatever.
+Some postulates are merely descriptive and devoid of explanatory contents; others are constituted, at least in part, by explanatory contents.
+Such merely descriptive or statistical reporting, devoid of theory and theoretical framework, is merely to postulate the boom or slump, stating and accepting it without explanation as something that simply happens – perhaps surprisingly, by happenstance, or mysteriously.
+As such, and like an empty postulate in geometry, the report would contain no explanation and be considered to be self evident or even incapable of explanation!
+Thus we might describe a boom or slump only in its relation to us as our experience of good times or bad times, without cause, reason, interpretation or explanation by theory.

 By ‘n by hard times comes a-knocking at the door

 The other way to talk about booms and slumps is to explain them by the mathematical forms of a tightly-knit coherent theory as distortions, deformations, or divergences from the central tendency implicit in a pure expansionary cycle.
 This second way gives the scientific reason Why.
 Again, and more fully,